Physical Therapy Doctorate (DPTR)

 Typically Offered: Spring.

-This course continues examination, clinical decision-making and physical therapy management of people with musculoskeletal disorders across the life span, focusing on the cervicothoracic spine and temporomandibular disorders.
-Medical management, radiology and pharmacology are covered with implications for physical therapy interventions.
+This course continues the examination, physical therapy management and clinical reasoning necessary for the management of individuals with musculoskeletal disorders across the life span, focusing on the cervicothoracic spine and temporomandibular disorders.
+Medical management, radiology and pharmacology are covered with implications for physical therapy management.

 Typically Offered: Summer.

-This course continues the examination, clinical decision-making and physical therapy management of people with musculoskeletal (MSK) disorders across the life span, focusing on upper extremity, pediatric, geriatric, in-patient, working adults and gender-specific conditions.
-MSK medical management, radiology and pharmacology are covered.
+This course continues the examination, physical therapy management and clinical reasoning necessary for the management of individuals with musculoskeletal (MSK) disorders across the life span, focusing on upper extremity conditions.
+MSK medical management, radiology and pharmacology are covered with implications for physical therapy management.

 Typically Offered: Fall.